-Enables you to transfer your captured still photos and movies from the camera to a connected computer, set various camera settings from the computer, and shoot remotely from the computer.
+Enables you to transfer captured images from the camera to a connected computer, set various camera settings from the computer, and shoot remotely from the computer.

 Digital Photo Professional

 Software recommended for users who shoot RAW images.
 Enables image viewing, editing, printing, and more.